intervalia/angular-tools/ivAngularTools/ivOnCmd/README.md

 }
 ```

-But this could still, with hundreds of `ng-click` directives cause a massive number of bindings to occur.
+But this could still, with hundreds of `ng-click` directives, cause a massive number of bindings to occur.

 ##My jQuery Solution